-Each year, the Minister is required to submit OEFC's Annual Report to the Lieutenant Governor in Council and then table the Annual Report in the Legislature.
-In addition, the Minister reviews and approves OEFC's annual business plan.
+Each year, the Minister of Finance is required to submit OEFC's Annual Report to the Lieutenant Governor in Council and then table the Annual Report in the Legislature.
+In addition, the Minister of Finance reviews and approves OEFC's annual business plan.
 The Minister also maintains communications with OEFC, through its Chair, regarding government policies and issues relevant to OEFC.

 The Chair is accountable to the Minister of Finance for the performance of OEFC in fulfilling its mandate.
 The current Chair is also the Deputy Minister of Finance.
-The Chair is responsible for providing advice and information to the Minister with regard to the operation and affairs of OEFC.
+The Chair is responsible for providing advice and information to the Minister of Finance with regard to the operation and affairs of OEFC.
 In addition, the Chair provides leadership to OEFC.
 As Deputy Minister of Finance, the Chair ensures organizational capacity in the Ministry to monitor OEFC and ensures that it manages its risks appropriately.

-The Board is appointed by the Lieutenant Governor in Council and is accountable to the Minister through the Chair.
+The Board is appointed by the Lieutenant Governor in Council on the recommendation of the Minister of Finance and is accountable to the Minister through the Chair.
 The Board performs a supervisory role, overseeing the management of the business and affairs of OEFC to ensure OEFC's mandate, as determined by the Province, is fulfilled.
 The Board is largely comprised of public servants employed by the Crown.
 The Board meets at least quarterly and receives regular reports from the CEO and OFA staff concerning the operations of OEFC and its compliance with applicable laws and policies.
 Standards of conduct for Board members are set out in a Board-approved Code of Conduct.